fluentassertions/fluentassertions/Documentation.md

 	act.ShouldThrow<ArgumentNullException>()
      .And.ParamName.Should().Equal("message");

-An alternative syntax for doing the same is by chaining or more calls to the  Where() method introduced in version 1.4.0:
+An alternative syntax for doing the same is by chaining one or more calls to the `Where()` method introduced in version 1.4.0:

 	Action act = () => subject.Foo(null));
 	act.ShouldThrow<ArgumentNullException>().Where(e => e.Message.StartsWith(“did”));

-However, we discovered that testing the exception message for a substring is so common, that we introduced some specialized methods for that.
+However, we discovered that testing the exception message for a substring is so common, that we changed the default behavior of `WithMessage` to support wildcard expressions and match in a case-insensitive way.

 	Action act = () => subject.Foo(null));
 	act
 	  .ShouldThrow<ArgumentNullException>()
-	  .WithMessage(“did”, ComparisonMode.StartWith);

-Supported ComparisonModes are: Exact (the default), Equivalent,  StartWith, StartWithEquivalent, Substring,  EquivalentSubstring and Wildcard.
-The latter can be used if you really want to get in the nitty gritty and allows you to compare the message with a wildcard expression.

-	Action act = () => subject.Foo(null));
-	act
-	  .ShouldThrow<ArgumentNullException>()
-	  .WithMessage(“?did*”, ComparisonMode.Wildcard);
+	  .WithMessage(“?did*”);

 On the other hand, you may want to verify that no exceptions were thrown.